20320514: A Plot Guide

 The various parties who had gathered to research and protect God soon fell victim to the Archangel's brainwashing campaign.
 It was then that this partnership between think tank, government, and corporation became one singular entity - the religious Order of Malkuth.
 The Koriel think tank remained as the brains behind the operation, but it was now the Archangel who oversaw the entire project from on high.
 In accordance with the Archangel's delusions, the members - now adherents - began wearing prosthetic angel wings and carried on with their delusional task of "protecting" God.
 21

 The Archangel's first attempt to reshape the world in his own image centered around his interest in Tarot cards.
-He initially created a special Tarot deck - one containing cards encoded with fake information about a fictional world born from his own delusions.
+He initially created a special Tarot deck - one containing cards encoded with distorted information detailing his delusional view of the world.
 He then fed these into the artificial Sense Spheres, attempting to alter the stream of data flowing through God.
 22

 Interestingly, this only succeeded in causing Sense Spheres to begin appearing in greater numbers all over the world.
 God, having sensed corruption in its systems, produced ever larger quantities of sensory organs in an attempt to sample uncorrupted data and correct the damage done by the Archangel.
 23 The Archangel realized that as long as God had the ability to detect distortions within itself, he would only be able to gradually distort the world little by little.
 24 All these distortions achieved was to increase the likelihood that ordinary people would go mad after coming into contact with the increasing number of Sense Spheres.
 25

-It was from murders surrounding these mad civilians that the term "Baroque" began to be used amongst the public to describe people overtaken by their delusions.
+It was from murders perpetrated by these mad civilians that the term "Baroque" began to be used amongst the public to describe people overtaken by their delusions.
 26 The number of Baroque cases continued to increase as the Archangel began sending out copies of the Tarantella Melody to recruit new, suggestible members into the Order of Malkuth.
 27 Applicants that did not meet the Archangel's standards were instead made into a part of the neural network formed by the Sense Spheres.
-28 By streaming his thoughts through the network, he was able to take control of these 'failures' to do his bidding.
+28 By streaming their thoughts through the network, he and his underlings were able to take control of these 'failures' to do the Malkuth's bidding.
 29

 Even though he had made his "pretend angels" more compliant, the Archangel still had to work around the delusions which captivated his adherents - primarily their delusional ambition to protect God.
 Their desire to defend the entity clashed with the Archangel's desire to seal away and ultimately replace God as creator and ruler of a new world.
 To this end, the Archangel would have to turn the Baroque Malkuth Order against God.
 30